thrackle-io/rules-engine/docs/src/src/example/ERC20/ApplicationERC20.sol/contract.ApplicationERC20.md

 ### mint

 *Function mints new tokens.
-Allows for free and open minting of tokens.
-Comment out to use appAdministatorOnly minting.*
+Allows for free and open minting of tokens.*

 ```solidity